ProofTools

-Please report any bugs that you find (after first checking that they haven't already been identified), including how to replicate them if known; also please feel free to contact me about this software project for any other good reason.
+Please report any bugs that you find (after first checking that they haven't already been identified), including how to replicate them if known.
+Also please feel free to contact me about this software project or for any other good reason.

 Screenshot